Ale32bit/Solstice-docs/docs/index.md

 ## How to contribute

 Solstice is open-source!
-You can contribute from this [GitHub repository](https://github.com/Ale32bit/Solstice).
+You can contribute from the GitHub repo [Ale32bit/Solstice](https://github.com/Ale32bit/Solstice).

+This documentation is also open-source!
+You can find me in the GitHub repo [Ale32bit/Solstice-Docs](https://github.com/Ale32bit/Solstice-Docs)!